History, tourist information, and nearby accommodation

 Many of the historic buildings in Moretonhampstead's town centre were destroyed in a series of fires during the 20th century, but so much still remains that the town centre has been declared a conservation area.

-The 'Cross Tree' was a dancing tree, where local young me and women gathered to dance.
+The 'Cross Tree' was a dancing tree, where local young men and women gathered to dance.
 The original tree was an elm, clipped to form a punch bowl.
 The elm is gone, replaced by a beech tree and the location of the original marked with a cross without its shaft.
-During the Napoleonic Wars French officers on leave from the prison at Princetown came here with their band.
+During the Napoleonic Wars, French officers on leave from the prison at Princetown came here with their band.

 Look for the Union Inn on Ford Street.
-The whitewashed building was once a brewhouse for the Church, and dates to the 16th century.
-It was originally known as the Swan, but changed its name in the early 19th century to commemorate the 1801 Act of Union which brought together Ireland, England, Scotland, and Wales.
+The whitewashed building was once a brewhouse for the church and dates to the 16th century.
+It was originally known as the Swan but changed its name in the early 19th century to commemorate the 1801 Act of Union which brought together Ireland, England, Scotland, and Wales.

-Address: Moretonhampstead, Devon, England
+Address: A382, Moretonhampstead, Dartmoor, Devon, England

 Attraction Type: Town